NREL/floris/docs/index.md

     # If using conda, be sure to activate your environment prior to installing
     # conda activate <env name>

+    # If you would like to use pyoptspare, recommend installing before FLORIS
+    conda install -c conda-forge pyoptsparse

     # Install into your Python environment
     pip install -e floris